Wire (band): 1999 to present

+In 2018, Wire released multi-disc special editions of their first three albums.
+Each album was housed in a book containing lyrics and other information about the album.
+The three releases collected non-LP singles and the demo sessions from this era along with remastered versions of the original albums.
+Also in 2018, Wire released a nine-disc vinyl box set, Nine Sevens, which compiled their first eight singles and the free EP given away with 154.
+Nine Sevens was rereleased in April 2025 as a double vinyl set as part of Record Store Day.

 In January 2020, Wire released Mind Hive on their own Pinkflag label.
 The band appeared on the front cover of Wire magazine (issue 432) published in January 2020; it featured an interview with the band about the new album and discussed the enduring nature of the group.

-In March 2020, the band announced an eight-song album entitled 10:20 that would be released on Record Store Day.
+On Record Store Day, June 2020, Wire released an eight-song album entitled 10:20.
 Side one of the vinyl LP consists of four tracks that were originally released as the limited edition Strays EP, which was given away with mail ordered copies of Red Barked Trees.
 Side two contains four tracks that were recorded during the Mind Hive sessions but not released until their appearance on 10:20.

 In June 2021, in conjunction with Record Store Day, Wire released PF456 Deluxe an 18-song vinyl-only compilation of the first two Read and Burn EPs, the "Twelve Times You" single, and the four unreleased tracks from Send.
 Concurrently, Wire released a CD version of PF456 Redux, a 16-song vinyl-only compilation, originally released in 2003, of edited versions of all the songs from the first two Read and Burn EPs along with the unreleased songs on Send.

 In April 2022, in conjunction with Record Store Day, Wire released Not About to Die which was originally released as a bootleg in the early 1980s.
 The album consists of recordings made for EMI as demos for the 1978 and 1979 albums, Chairs Missing and 154.
 The songs on Not About to Die were also previously released in 2018 by Wire on the special editions of the two EMI albums.